HOA tells father of fallen officer to take down Thin Blue Line flag

-PATASKALA, Ohio (WCMH) — Five years and one week ago, a gunman killed three people at a Licking County nursing home.
+PATASKALA, Ohio (WCMH) — Five years and one week ago, a gunman killed three people at a Licking County, Ohio, nursing home.

 But this week, which is National Police Week, he received a letter from his homeowners’ association telling him to take the flag down.
 And he had to call the county sheriff after a man not affiliated with the homeowners’ group walked onto his property and tried to remove it.

-“It’s been flying since the 12 May 2017,” said Thomas DiSario, giving the date his son died.
-“The only time it comes down if it’s worn out and I buy a new one and put it back up.”
+“It’s been flying since the 12th of May 2017,” said Thomas DiSario, giving the date his son died.
+“The only time it comes down [is] if it’s worn out and I buy a new one and put it back up.”

 Gift from law enforcement